code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 Optional (recommended) section relative to run stages and other aspects.

-In case of multiple available builds (such as when standard and debug builds are available, the compute build may be defined here:
+In case of multiple available builds (such as when standard and debug builds are available), the compute build may be defined here:

 * `compute_build`